Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Being untruthful

 Mistakes happen.
-However, deflecting the truth is the quickest way for a situation to go from bad to worse.
+However, avoiding the truth is one of the quickest ways for a bad situation to get worse.
 Misdirecting, deflecting or not taking responsibility for a crisis can be catastrophic for a business.
 Instead, prioritize your customers’ trust and lead with business transparency at all times.

 “Being transparent and showing contrition are standard pieces of advice given by crisis counselors,” Neal said.